PERSONNEL FILE // WALLACE-TYRELL ARCHIVE

 cam garrison

 Cybersecurity & network systems administration student.
-Currently learning the quiet machinery underneath enterprise IT — one internship, one lab, and one slightly-broken VLAN at a time.
+I learn the quiet machinery underneath enterprise IT — then I use it to build things people actually feel: sites, apps, and experiences where the technology disappears and only the effect remains.
 This page is the public-facing record.

 Discipline Cybersec & NetSys Admin